 MacGil Spelling Variations

+The archives that survive today demonstrate the difficulty experienced by the scribes of the Middle Ages in their attempt to record these names in writing.
 Spelling variations of the name MacGil dating from that time include MacHale, McHale, MacHail, McHail, McCale, MacCale and others.

 Early Notables of the MacGil family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early MacGil Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early MacGil Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacGil family to the New World and Oceana
+Migration of the MacGil family

 A massive wave of Irish immigrants hit North America during the 19th century.
 Although many early Irish immigrants made a carefully planned decision to leave left Ireland for the promise of free land, by the 1840s immigrants were fleeing a famine stricken land in desperation.
 The condition of Ireland during the Great Potato Famine of the late 1840s can be attributed to a rapidly expanding population and English imperial policies.
 Those Irish families that arrived in North America were essential to its rapid social, industrial, and economic development.
 Passenger and immigration lists have revealed a number of early Irish immigrants bearing the name MacGil: Anthony, James, John, Martin, Patrick, Peter and Richard MacHale all arrived in Philadelphia between 1840 and 1860.